-243. ADVANCED THEORY AND PRACTICE IN OFFSET LITHOG-RAPHY.
+243. THEORY AND PRACTICE IN OFFSET LITHOGRAPHY.
 Three hours credit.

-Prerequisite, IA 141.
 This course will include copy preparation, camera and darkroom work, stripping and opaquing, plate making and offset press operation.

 250. CONTEMPORARY FURNITURE DESIGN AND FABRICATION.
-Three hours credit.

 A brief introduction of recognized periods of furniture design leading to the present concept of functionalism and the techniques of fabricating contemporary design.